 Learn to check labels on food items you purchase, or better yet – don’t buy things you need to read labels on!

 For example: fresh meat like chicken or beef, fish, fresh vegetables, and fruit have no labels!
 It is so easy to steam some fish or bake it in the oven for 20 minutes and steam some veggies.
 Simple, clean, organic, if you can afford it... works well!

 There are some alternative therapies that can be effective.
 These include: acupuncture, biofeedback, meditation, massage, electrical stimulation of the occipital nerve, and herbs, vitamins and minerals.

 Finding a way to relax is essential.
 I think the easiest way is to lay down in a dark room and listen to a guided relaxation CD.
-I love these ones:
+Here's an idea you should check out:

 That should get you started!